Get to the choppa!

-These are quotes we hear almost daily in our house, because Sarah is an absolute devotee of bodybuilder-turned-actor-turned-governor-turned-activist Arnold Schwarzenegger, and that’s why we’re talking about Ah-nold as part of the iHomeschool Network’s celebration of July birthdays.
+These are quotes we hear almost daily in our house, because Ashar is an absolute devotee of bodybuilder-turned-actor-turned-governor-turned-activist Arnold Schwarzenegger, and that’s why we’re talking about Ah-nold as part of the iHomeschool Network’s celebration of July birthdays.

 All about Arnold Schwarzenegger

 Arnold Schwarzenegger was born July 30, 1947, in Thal, Austria.

 He served mandatory military service in Austria after he finished school, following in the footsteps of his father, who was a local chief of police and who had served in World War II.
 In the Austrian army, Schwarzenegger drove a tank, and in fact he today owns the exact model of the tank he drove in the Army.

 Schwarzenegger did move to America in 1968, when he was 21, despite speaking little English at the time.
 He started training at Gold’s Gym, the chain where he still trains today.
 Eventually, in 1983, he became a naturalized American citizen.

 While training and competing, Arnold had a goal to move into acting.
 His first movie, Hercules in New York, was pretty much a bomb, and his lines had to be dubbed later because his accent was so thick.
 He was credited as Arnold Strong because no one thought “Schwarzenegger” was a pronouncable name in America.
 “It was very difficult for me in the beginning – I was told by agents and casting people that my body was ‘too weird’, that I had a funny accent, and that my name was too long.
 You name it, and they told me I had to change it.
 Basically, everywhere I turned, I was told that I had no chance,” he said.